backdrop-contrib/flickr/filter/README.txt

 For users and groups you can also use the path alias if it exists:
 - group: 'southseauk' in https://www.flickr.com/groups/southseauk

-For albums you have the extra sizes 'x' and 'y' available that result in a Flash or non-Flash slideshow over the full content width (responsive).
+For albums you have the extra sizes 'x' and 'y' available that result in a full featured or basic slideshow over the full content width (responsive).
 Note that for now a slideshow is only supported for photosets, groups and users and any other parameters are ignored (NO sort, tags or location).
 To add some spacing above and below a slideshow, modify your CSS or add some lines that contain a non